 Heartache struck again just three years later, on Dec.
 15, 1925, when Martin suffered a stroke and died at the age of 64.
 His remains were placed into repose in Mount Olive Cemetery.
 His death left the 40-year-old Cleveland as a three-time widow.

 Cleveland lived for more than 40 more years but apparently never married again.
 She dwelled in Republic and Brier Hill, Fayette County, communities built around coal mining operations.
-She also lived for a time in Clarksville, Greene County, PA.
+She lived at the end of her life in Clarksville, Greene County, PA.

-She passed away on Jan.
-20, 1968 in Brownsville (PA) General Hospital, and was laid to rest at Mount Olive Cemetery in Bullskin Township.
+Having borne heart disease for the last decade of her life, she contracted congestive heart failure and passed away on Jan.
+20, 1968 in Brownsville (PA) General Hospital.
+Her remains were laid to rest at Mount Olive Cemetery in Bullskin Township.
 At the time of death, she had seven living children, 56 grandchildren, 93 great-grandchildren and one great-great grandchild.

 When Marcellus Murray's cousin Agnes (Miner) Miller compiled details genealogy notes late in life, she wrote his name on a list, but stated nothing more.